jvohryzek/HADES/README.md

 ![cover](HADES_front_github.png)

-Code related to the paper titled "[Harmonic decomposition of spacetime (HADES) framework characterises the spacetime hierarchy of the DMT brain state](https://www.biorxiv.org/content/10.1101/2023.08.20.554019v1.abstract)"
+Code related to the paper titled "[The flattening of spacetime hierarchy of the DMT brain state is characterised by harmonic decomposition of spacetime (HADES) framework]((https://academic.oup.com/nsr/advance-article/doi/10.1093/nsr/nwae124/7640873))"

 The Harmonic Decomposition of Spacetime (HADES) framework that characterises how different harmonic modes defined in space are expressed over time.
 Here applied to the DMT dataset